 In Ethiopia, the Ethiopian Electric power (EEP) is executing many projects in consideration of demand for electricity to enhance its capacity in line with the growth of the country.
-The electricity demand is rapid and has been doubled for the past 10 years.
-In the next five years since the demand is expected to increase 28% – 32% per year.
+The electricity demand has doubled for the past 10 years and is expected to increase by 28% – 32% per year in the next five years.
 The plan for GTP II is to reach the capacity of power generation 17.3 GW (up to about 5 GW in 2016) and 21,728 km of transmission lines by 2020.